prototypefund/Digital_Bargeld-docs/core/api-sync.rst

     The user should be urged to find another provider.

   :status 429 Too many requests:
-    This account has exceeded daily thresholds for the number of requests.
-The wallet should try again later, and may want to decrease its synchronization frequency.
+    This account has exceeded thresholds for the number of requests.
+The client should try again later, and may want to decrease its synchronization frequency.

   .. note::

-    "200 OK" responses include an HTTP header "X-Taler-Sync-Signature" with the signature of the
+    "200 OK" responses include an HTTP header "Sync-Signature" with the signature of the
-    wallet from the orginal upload, and an "X-Taler-Sync-Previous" with the version that was
+    client from the orginal upload, and an "Sync-Previous" with the version that was
     being updated (unless this is the first revision).
-    "X-Taler-Sync-Previous" is only given to enable
+    "Sync-Previous" is only given to enable
     signature validation.

-.. http:post:: /$WALLET-KEY
+.. http:post:: /$ACCOUNT-KEY

-  Upload a new version of the wallet's database, or download the latest version.
+  Upload a new version of the account's database, or download the latest version.
 The request must include the "Expect: 100 Continue" header.
 The client must wait for "100 Continue" before proceeding with the upload, regardless of the size of the upload.